gbmhunter/blog/content/pcb-design/how-to-calculate-maximum-track-current/index.md

 ### History

 The data in the IPC-2152 standard is based of two experiments.
-One was done by Mike Jouppi of Lockheed Martin, and the other by the Naval Surface Warface Center, Crane Division.
+One was done by Mike Jouppi of Lockheed Martin, and the other by the Naval Surface Warfare Center, Crane Division.
 The results from these two experiments was compiled into IPC-2152 under the heading "_Standard for Determining Current Carrying Capacity in Printed Board Design_"

 ### The Calculation Steps